I’m really happy to finally share this piece with you.

 or use the form below.

-Bidding will close to new bidders at the listed deadline - 21/11/2025 at 17:00 (EST).
-In the event of active bidding during the final hour, I will allow final bids to continue beyond the stated time.
+Bidding will close to new bidders at the listed deadline — 22/04/2026 at 17:00 (EST).
+In the event of active bidding during the final hour, final bids may continue beyond the stated time.

 • Payment